hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/authorizer.md

 |       Heroku       |  <a target="_blank" href="https://heroku.com/deploy?template=https://github.com/authorizerdev/authorizer-heroku"><img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" /></a>   | [docs](https://docs.authorizer.dev/deployment/heroku)  |
 |       Render       | <a target="_blank" href="https://render.com/deploy?repo=https://github.com/authorizerdev/authorizer-render"><img alt="render button" src="https://render.com/images/deploy-to-render-button.svg" /></a> | [docs](https://docs.authorizer.dev/deployment/render)  |

-OR

-You can also deploy Authorizer instance using
+You can also deploy an Authorizer instance using:
 - [Docker Image + Kubernetes](https://docs.authorizer.dev/deployment/kubernetes)
 - [Kubernetes HelmChart](github.com/authorizerdev/authorizer-helm-chart)
 - [Binanry](https://docs.authorizer.dev/deployment/binary)
 - [fly.io](https://docs.authorizer.dev/deployment/flydotio)

-> **Note:** If you are trying out with one click deployment options like railway then template is configured in a way that it will also deploy postgres + redis for you.
-But if you are going with other deployment options required environment variables are `DATABASE_TYPE` & `DATABASE_URL`.
+> **Note:** With a one-click deployment option like Railway, the template configuration also deploys Postgres + Redis for you.
+If you use other deployment options, the required environment variables are `DATABASE_TYPE` & `DATABASE_URL`.
 You can also configure `REDIS_URL` to have persisted sessions.
 For more information check [docs](https://docs.authorizer.dev/core/env).

-In case of Hasura, we need to have database type as one of `postgres`, `sqlserver` or `yugabyte` and connect that database with Authorizer instance via Database Environment Variables.
-As more databases are supported by Hasura, this list could change.
+With Hasura, the database type needs to be either `Postgres`, `SQL Server`, or `Yugabyte`.
+Then you connect the database with the Authorizer instance via Database Environment Variables.
+As Hasura supports more databases, this list could change.

 ### Step 2: Configure Authorizer instance

-You can configure authorizer instance by opening the URL or IP address of the deployed instance.
-Recommended way is to configure sub-domain for your authorizer instance example, `auth.yourdomain.com`.
-You will see an authorizer dashboard where you can configure
+It's recommended to configure a sub-domain for your Authorizer instance.
+For example, `auth.yourdomain.com`.

+After deploying the Authorizer instance, open the dashboard to start the configuration process.
+In the Authorizer dashboard, you can configure:
 - Social media logins
 - JWT key & secrets
 - User roles